For everyone wanting to know more about hidden non-vegan food and ingredients in your food

 You can find lard in pastries, some bread, biscuits, pie crusts, Mexican, Chinese and European cuisine even though many modern recipes have replaced it with alternative options.

-10. Isinglass
+10. Isinglass – Non-vegan Ingredient

 What is Isinglass?

-Isinglass is a substance derived from the swim bladders of fish, primarily sturgeon.
+Isinglass is a substance that is derived from the swim bladders of fish, primarily sturgeon.
 It is commonly used as a fining agent in the clarification process of alcoholic beverages, particularly in the production of beer and wine.

 Where can you find Isinglass?